mofasass/widget-core-library/tutorials/3 - Production Builds and Deployment.md

 ### Production Build

-- Inside the project folder run:
+* Inside the project folder run:

 `npm run build`

- - If the build was successful after a few seconds the widgets code will be bundled inside the `/dist/` folder.
+* If the build was successful after a few seconds the widgets code will be bundled inside the `/dist/` folder.
 All files of this folder should be deployed to whatever hosting solution you use.
 The sportsbook needs to point to the `index.html` file from this folder.

- - Code style errors (linting) do not break the build and can be ignored if so desired.

 ### Deployment

 Copy the files from the `/dist/` folder to whatever Content Delivery Network (CDN) you use.
 When configuring the sportsbook the url should point to the `index.html` inside this `/dist/` folder in your CDN of choice.
 Information about configuring the widgets inside the Sportsbook can be found in the [Kambi Documentation](https://kambiservices.atlassian.net/wiki/display/Kambi/Widgets)

 This `/dist/` folder contain all files that the widget requires to run and they should all be deployed to your CDN of choice.
 The core-library is bundled together with your widget's code into this folder.